A natural born goalscorer...

 The following month he claimed his first international hat-trick in a 4-0 defeat of Romania, en route to winning the Golden Boot for the 2020/21 UEFA Nations League.

 A natural born goalscorer, Haaland has continued his prolific goal-scoring form with City and by February 2023, had scored an incredible 31 goals for the Club.

-Indeed, the Norwegian's strike against Bournemouth - his 27th goal of 2022/23 - saw him surpass become the highest scoring City played across a single Premier League season.
+Indeed, the Norwegian's strike against Bournemouth - his 27th goal of 2022/23 - saw him become the highest scoring City player across a single Premier League season.

 It's incredible milestones such as this which saw Haaland included in the FIFPro World XI for 2022 at the end of February 2023.